Sadliers Crossing Railway Bridge: History

-The contract for the Sadliers Crossing Railway Bridge was awarded to J McCormick and Sons.
+Tenders to construct the bridge were called in January 1900.
+The contract for the Sadliers Crossing Railway Bridge was awarded to J McCormick and Sons in February 1900.
 Material and plant for the new bridge were purchased in February 1900.
 The timber work for the bridge was completed and the 33 and 50 ft steel plate girder spans were in position in 1901.
 The work was completed in March 1902 and the current bridge over the Bremer River at Sadliers Crossing came into usage.
 Its double track operated as two single tracks, one towards Rosewood and the other for the Brisbane Valley branch line.

 The Sadliers Crossing Railway Bridge is a two span Whipple truss bridge with continuous rolled steel joists.
 It is the second longest span of its type in Queensland (45.7 m), the longest being the former Burdekin River Rail Bridge at Macrossan.
 The Whipple truss was developed by Squire (CE) Whipple as a stronger version of the Pratt truss that was designed by Thomas and Caleb Pratt in 1844.
 The basic identifying features of the Pratt truss are the diagonal web members which form a V-shape.
 The centre section commonly has crossing diagonal members.
 The Pratt truss and its variations are the most common type of all trusses.
 One of these variations is the Whipple truss, which was patented in 1847, and is also known as the "Double-intersection Pratt" because the diagonal tension members cross two panels, while those on the Pratt cross one.
 The Whipple truss was popular with the railroads as it was stronger and more rigid than the Pratt.

 Duplication and regrading of the track between Ipswich and Grandchester began in July 1914.
 When completed, the two single lines were converted into double track operation between Ipswich and Wulkuraka.

 The bridge has not been substantially changed since its completion in 1902.
 In 1956 repairs were made to the bracing of No.1 truss.
 In 1965 plans were prepared for replacing the longitudinals supporting the track with transoms and this work was completed during the following year.
 In 1977 plans were prepared to replace the corbels on piers 9 and 17, and in 1994 the corner braces were removed to allow for the passage of over-height containers.